Is a Left 4 Dead 3 release date coming in 2019? Here’s all the latest news and rumours about L4D3 – plus our wishlist for the new Valve game.

 Alternate routes, crawling through vents, throwing enemies off the scent by creating distractions – adding these options into the series’ mechanical toolbelt would also offer new experiences every time you join a new group of survivors.
 The trick, of course, would be to do this in such a way that it doesn’t kill Left 4 Dead’s great pacing.

 Co-op games can really benefit from player conflict, where friends can become rivals or even enemies.
 This has made for some of the most tense and emergent encounters in the likes of DayZ and The Division.
 Unfortunately, it only take one bad egg to ruin everyone’s fun, so adding such a dynamic to a team of survivors in Left 4 Dead might only be asking for trouble.

 But what if there was a mode with more than one team of survivors?
 Some of the greatest moments of zombie fiction and gaming happen when two groups – exhausted, paranoid, trigger happy – collide.
 Do they work together and share supplies?
 Do they team up, becoming one big group, making it potentially easier to kill the rotting corpses that hunger for them?
 Or do they simply duke it out, attempting to steal the weapons and ammunition the others have gathered?

 The potential for the unexpected is huge.
 Alliances born out of desperation, betrayals occurring at the worst possible moments, debates and arguments tearing groups apart as they decide what to do with these new survivors.
 What’s not to love?

 Left 4 Dead 3 trailer

-Ok, you’ve got us: we don’t really know much about Left 4 Dead 3.
+Ok, there really isn’t a whole lot of info on Left 4 Dead 3.
 But, if you simply cannot wait to pepper enough holes in the undead so that they resemble zombified swiss cheese, check out our video on the finest zombie titles on PC above.